-In March, there were 11 terrorist operations carried out in the various cities, along with 10 counter-terrorism operations.
-The details are as follows:
+In January there were 6 terrorist operations carried out in the various cities, and only 2 counter-terrorism operations.
+Here are the details:

 The following table shows the number of those killed and wounded.

-In March, the Egyptian authorities carried out 10 counter-terrorism operations targeting areas described as terrorism hubs by the security bodies.
-The operations resulted in the killing of 130 from those targeted by the operations and the arrest of 194 others.
+In January, the Egyptian authorities carried out 2 counter-terrorism operations targeting 2 areas, described as terrorism hubs by the security bodies, the operations resulted in the killing of 19 from those targeted by the operations and the killing of 10 from the security bodies.

 Fourth: Crackdown on freedom of expression & media freedoms

-There were 21 violations against freedom of expression and press freedom.
+In January there were 16 violations against freedom of xxpression and press freedom.

 The following table illustrates the number of violations